onriv/lean4ij/README.md

 - [ ] elan/lake, project create, setup etc
 - [ ] run and build (debug cannot be supported, although arend has this)
 - [ ] some more logs with different levels
+- [ ] refactor the frontend impl (currently it's written as for feasibility test)
 ## Acknowledgments

 The following projects give great help for developing the plugin: